Skip to content

 fourierc counter.fou > counter.bin

 Compilation errors are raised as Python exceptions.
-Run with -c and they'll print a traceback:
+Under -c, they print as a traceback:

 Traceback (most recent call last):